oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

 signature verification which in turn makes a node sync faster.

 The [Intel SGX] support is required if you want to run Paratime compute nodes that use a trusted execution environment (TEE).
+Intel maintains a comprehensive list of [processors that support Intel SGX].

 :::